New Grading Model Overview- Updated

 Level What the teacher sees Points

 Strong ownership Accurately identifies strengths and gaps.
 Has a specific improvement plan.
-May reference prior sections to show growth.
 4

 Developing ownership Shows some self-awareness.
 Can identify areas to improve when prompted.
-Plan is general.
 3

 Limited ownership Little awareness of gaps.
 No meaningful improvement plan.
 2

-After the meeting, does the teacher believe the student genuinely learned the material?
+After the meeting, does the teacher believe you genuinely learned the material?
 This is the AI-integrity check built into every single meeting.

 Level What the teacher sees Points

-Fully convinced The student's meeting performance matches their textbook scores.
-The teacher has no reason to question genuine learning.
+Fully convinced Your meeting performance matches your digital textbook scores.
+No reason to question genuine learning.
 2

 Partially convinced Some consistency between scores and performance, but with notable gaps.
 1

 Discontinuity flag Significant gap between textbook scores and meeting performance.
-Student cannot explain work they supposedly completed.
 Teacher documents the concern.
 0

 The portfolio approach

-You are not limited to presenting only the current week's work.
-You can bring a portfolio of work from any section — including older sections — to demonstrate your learning and show growth over time.
+You are not limited to presenting only the current section’s work.
+You can bring a portfolio of work from any section — including older ones — to demonstrate your learning and show growth over time.
 Students who are behind can still earn meeting content points by defending whatever work they have completed at the time of the meeting.

 8. Three students — three very different stories